Road work ahead for Phelps, Pulaski counties

 Daylight Hours

-Route M between Route 8 and Route YY – Edge rut repair will take place Monday, Jan.
-13 through Friday, Jan.
-24.
+— Route 19 between Route 8 and Dent County line – Brush cutting will take place Tuesday, Jan.
+21 through Friday, Jan.
+31.

-Route P between Route C and Lantz Road – Brush cutting will take place Monday, Jan.
-13 through Friday, Jan.
-17.
+— Route HH between Route 19 and Ollie Coleman Road – Brush cutting will take place Tuesday, Jan.
+21 through Friday, Jan.
+31.

 Howard County